96boards/documentation/ConsumerEdition/DragonBoard-410c/Configuration/EnableSPI.md

 This tutorial will show how to build and flash a DragonBoard 410c boot image with SPI enabled using SPIDEV.

 > Note: LT Debian 16.06 release MUST be used as base (**Step 1**).
-The 16.06 LT release already includes the SPIDEV kernel module, so all you need is to change the device tree file (and boot image).
+The 16.06 LT release already includes the SPIDEV kernel module, you will only need to change the device tree file (and boot image).

 ### Step 1: **Flash the 16.06 LT Debian release:**